faye1011/myproject/_songs/how_i_got_over.md

 award2:
 award3:
 description1: Mahalia Jackon performed 'How I Got Over' at the March on Washington in front of the 250,000 people.
-description: How I Got over was first made famous by Clara Ward
+description: How I Got over was first made famous by Clara Ward, who according to her sister, wrote the song after being racially attacked by a group of white men.
+Her mother got them to leave by pretendign to be possessed and shouting curses at them.
 versions: |
     Clara Ward and the Ward Singers (1950) <br>
     Aretha Franklin (1972) <br>